Swellies Surf Guide Part 2- The Flood

 Location: On Swelly Rock, immediately to the N side of the Cardinal post.

-Description: Along with the Swelly Wave (Main Channel Wave) this is the more popular and better surfing of the waves in the Swellies.
+Description: Along with the Swelly Wave (aka Main Channel Wave) this is the more popular and better surfing of the waves in the Swellies.

 Swelly Rock Wave

-It is usable on anything other than gentle neaps, giving a variety of conditions and different characteristics throughout the tide and the neap/spring cycle.
+It is usable on anything other than gentle neaps, with good surf from about 9.3m upwards.
+It gives a variety of conditions and different characteristics throughout the tide.
 Starting off as little more than a rocky pour-over, this wave progresses into a small steep wave, through a flat surfing stage, and later into a larger green wave, with a breaking shoulder.
-On bigger tides, a holding hole will form on the LHS too.
+On larger tides, an intimidating holding hole will form on the LHS.

-The wave you get is very dependent on the strength of the tide and timing within that tide.
+The wave you get is very dependent on the strength of the tide and timing within that tide, and also by the weather conditions.

 2’s up on a gentle wave

-The main wave starts to become usable as the concrete plinth (foundation of the post) starts to cover.
+The main wave really starts to become usable as the concrete plinth (foundation of the post) begins to cover.
 Before this a small, confused looking rapid may form.
-In the centre of this there is a flattish section that provides a nice and surprisingly smooth surf before the main wave comes into play.
-(Even earlier and you just have rocky trickle.
+In the centre of this there is a flattish section can provide a nice and surprisingly smooth surf before the main wave comes into play.
+Earlier than this and you really only have a rocky trickle and a pour-over.
 Be patient and take in the view.
-The wave will come…)
+The wave will come…

-Early stages and the rock causes a steep and narrow, dumpy lump a couple of metres out from the post.
-This always feeds quickly either way and needs constant input to stay on – it can be a bit of a pain.
+Early stages and the rock causes a small and narrow, dumpy lump a couple of metres out from the post.
+This feeds quickly either way and needs constant input to stay on – it can be a bit of a pain.
 Later this lump forms the breaking part of the wave.
-Move another metre or so out and you will find smooth, green peace and quiet(ish).
+As the wave grows move another metre or so out and you will find smooth, green peace and quiet.

 9.7m tide